 Our daily lives are infused with activities and interactions that rely on modern electronics enabled by nanotechnologies.
-Cell phones, automotive and aviation sensors, personal and supercomputers, healthcare technologies, and even our home appliances—many of which now have machine learning and artificial intelligence capabilities—are becoming ever more connected and "smarter".
-However, with this push to deploy our devices on a global scale, our progress is increasingly being hindered by our apparent inability to further miniaturize the building block of electronics: the transistors.
-The transistors are already too small—of the order of 10 nanometers or so, which is ten thousand times smaller than a single strand of hair.
+Cell-phones, automotive and aviation sensors, personal and super-computers, healthcare technologies, and even our home appliances—many of which now have machine learning and artificial intelligent capabilities—are becoming ever more connected and ‘smarter”.
+However, with this push to deploy our devices on a global scale, our progress is increasingly being hindered by our apparent inability to further miniaturize the building block of electronics—the transistors.
+The transistors are already too small—of the order of 10 nanometers or so, ten thousand times smaller than a single strand of hair.
 In essence, we have become prisoners of fundamental physical limits of the transistor.

 Antiferroelectric materials are electrical insulating in a way very similar to the dielectric materials used in regular capacitors.
 However, the significant difference is that when a certain voltage is applied across it, it undergoes a phase transition into another insulating state which is structurally different than the parent one.
-With appropriate nanoscale engineering, this phenomenon can be the basis for high performance logic transistors and disruptive memory technologies.
-Interestingly, antiferroelectricity was discovered more than 60 years ago in perovskite materials, yet it did not have a significant impact on the electronics industry despite the attractiveness since perovskites are not compatible with currently used CMOS fabrication processes.
-What makes Khan’s work particularly relevant for transistor applications is that they are studying this phenomenon in zirconia--a very well-studied non-perovskite binary oxide which has already been in use for more than a decade in the semiconductor industry.
+With appropriate nano-scale engineering, this phenomenon can be the basis for high performance logic transistors and disruptive memory technologies.
+Interestingly, antiferroelectricity was discovered more than 60 years ago in perovskite materials—yet it did not have a significant impact on the electronics industry despite the attractiveness because perovskites are not compatible with currently used CMOS fabrication processes.
+What makes the Khan group’s work particularly relevant for transistor applications is that they are studying this phenomenon in Zirconia--a very well-studied non-perovskite binary oxide which has already been in use for more than a decade in the semiconductor industry.

 - Christa M. Ernst